Water Sustainability & Protection Unit

-1. Recycled Water – The San Diego Water Board regulates and issues permits for water reclamation plants and recycled water projects.
+The San Diego Water Board regulates and issues permits for:- Water reclamation plants and recycled water projects.
 These permits can include requirements for the treatment of wastewater at the water reclamation plants and/or for reuse of recycled water.
-These permits are needed to protect water quality, human health, and the environment consistent with State and Regional Water Board Plans, Policies, and applicable regulations.

-2. Discharges to Land from Wastewater Treatment Plants- The San Diego Water Board regulates, and issues permits for discharges to land from wastewater treatment plants.
-These plants are either regulated under individual permits or waste discharge requirements or the State Water Board General Waste Discharge Requirements for Small Domestic Wastewater Systems (when applicable).
+The San Diego Water Board regulates, and issues permits for:- Ddischarges to land from wastewater treatment systems.
+These systems are issued waste discharge requirements adopted by either the San Diego Water Board (i.e., an individual order) or the State Water Resources Control Board, through enrollment in Order WQ 2014-0153-DWQ, General Waste Discharge Requirements for Small Domestic Wastewater Systems (when applicable).

 Links Related to OWTS:

-4. Other Waste Discharges to Land – The San Diego Water Board regulates discharges of waste to land that have the potential to pose a threat to both groundwater and surface waters.
-This includes discharges from wineries, , confined animal feeding operations, aggregate operations, etc.
+- Other Waste Discharges to Land – The San Diego Water Board also regulates other, less common, discharges of waste to land that have the potential to pose a threat to both groundwater and surface waters.
+Individuals and/or businesses must consult with Water Sustainability and Protection Unit staff to determine if the activities and discharges could affect California’s surface, coastal, or groundwaters.

 Related Links: